nickbruggen90/LabsVol8021Q/Project 1: NetOps Monitoring/configuration_set-up.md

 ![pfSense IPs](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201%3A%20NetOps%20Monitoring/Images/Screenshot%202025-05-28%20145701.png)

 You are now able to log into the pfSense portal via the LAN IP you assigned (192.168.83.100).
-Now we need to set up Ubuntu Server to act the Syslog Collector and SNMP Client.
+Now we need to set up Ubuntu Server to act the Syslog Collector and SNMP Client, as well as create a Python script for SSH connection testing (and future automation).

 ### Ubuntu Server Creation and Configuration
 The Ubuntu Server VM will be created with VMWare Workstation.
 Use the official Ubuntu Live Server .iso release.